SainsburyWellcomeCentre/neuro/docs/CONTRIBUTING.md

     `pip install -e .[dev]`

+* To keep your fork up to date:

+    `git fetch upstream`

+    `git merge upstream/master`

+#### Pull requests
+In all cases, please submit code to the main repository via a pull request.
+Upon approval, please merge via "Squash and Merge" on Github to maintain a clean commit history.

 #### Formatting
 `neuro` uses [Black](https://github.com/python/black) o ensure a consistent code style.
 Please run `black ./ -l 79 --target-version py37` before making any commits.
 To prevent any errors, it is easier to add a formatting check as a [pre-commit hook](https://www.atlassian.com/git/tutorials/git-hooks).
 E.g. on linux by adding this to your `.git/hooks/pre-commit`:

     black ./ -l 79 --target-version py37 --check || exit 1

 #### Testing